javalin/website/_posts/tutorials/2017-12-03-javalin-prometheus-example-kotlin.md

 ## Simulating some traffic
 To make sure that everything works, it's good to have some traffic to look at.
 So, we need to declare a few endpoints and make requests to them.
-Let's add this to our `public static void main`:
+Let's add this to our `fun main`:
 ```kotlin
 app.routes {
     get("/1") { ctx -> ctx.result("Hello World") }